-Any student on the social suspension list that has accumulated 9 or 10 absences may earn back a maximum of 2 days in order to remove their name from the social suspension list.
-Community service and/or tutoring activities approved by MHS Administration will be the only activities that will enable a student to earn back a maximum of 2 days.
-A student that is in the process of earning back absences may not participate in athletics or any other extra-curricular activity until documentation of the completed hours are submitted and approved.
+Any student on the social suspension list that has accumulated 9 or 10 absences may buy back a maximum of 2 days to get off of the social suspension list.
+Community service and/or tutoring approved by MHS Administration are the only ways to buy back absences.
+A student that is in the process of buying back absences may not participate in athletics or any other extra-curricular activity until documentation of the completed hours is submitted.